CodeWithItsDhruv/-E-commerce-Website-Design-Internship-Project-/README.md

+Sure!
+Here’s your README.md file content as code, ready to copy and paste into your project:

 # 🛒 E-commerce Website Design (Internship Project)

 This is a fully responsive **E-commerce Website** developed as part of an internship project.
 The site includes all essential pages and components that a basic online shopping platform requires.
 Built using **HTML, CSS, and JavaScript**, it delivers a clean UI and a smooth user experience.